-I write my quick notes on the back of scraps from a reporter notepad from the stationary cupboard.
+I write my quick notes on an A4 pad from MUJI made of recycled paper.
 The messiness of this means I’m incentivised to type up stuff that’s important and

-I’m on MacOS Mojave.
-The apps I have open all day every day are Firefox, Mail, Slack, Spotify, iTerm2, Ulysses, and Calendar.
+I’m on MacOS Big Sur.
+The apps I have open all day every day are Safari, Chrome, Mail, Slack, Spotify, Terminal, Notes, Reminders, and Calendar.
 My passwords are all managed through 1Password and some work logins are managed by IT through Okta.

-I’ve got a more detailed post about about this but in short: it’s a Hugo site on Netlify.
+I’ve got a more detailed post about about this but in short: it’s a Hugo site that I keep changing the hosting for.
 In long: you’ll have to read here.